diCenzo-GC/ViNE_Reconstruction/README.md

 ## Citation

-ViNE and our analyses of ViNE are described in the following publication:
+ViNE and our analyses of ViNE will soon be described in a preprint on bioRxiv.
-XXX.

 The  *M. truncatula* model used as a starting point in this work was described in the following publication:
 Pfau T, Christian M, Masakapalli SK, Sweetlove, LJ, Poolman MG, Ebenhöh O (2018) [The intertwined metabolism during symbiotic nitrogen fixation elucidated by metabolic modelling](https://www.nature.com/articles/s41598-018-30884-x).
 Scientific Reports.
 8:12504.